XdlSec/Dream/ReadMe.md

 # DREAM for Combating Concept Drift

-This is the official implementation for our paper `DREAM: Combating Concept Drift with Explanatory Detection and Adaptation for Android Malware Classification`.
+Code for paper `Combating Concept Drift with Explanatory Detection and Adaptation for Android Malware Classification`.
-This paper is currently undergoing a Major Revision for NDSS 2025.
+This paper is currently under submission.
 We have concealed two files in the main code (`/dream`) and will release the complete code upon acceptance.

 ## Setup